DreamDevel/eRadio/README.md

 ** NOTE **
 ==========
-By runing `. dev-shell` you add to your $PATH the tools folder path for easier project management.
+By runing `./dev-shell` you add to your $PATH the tools folder path for easier project management.